Data Center Temperature Sensor Placement

 Increase Uptime

-Humidity and temperature can both contribute to downtime and hardware damage.
+Humidity and temperature can contribute to downtime and hardware damage.
 By consistently monitoring and adjusting your airflow and cooling system, you can minimize the possibility of outages, data loss or necessary repairs due to overheating or condensation.

 Scalability